August Haußleiter: Before 1945

 After passing his school final exams (Abitur) he studied theology and philosophy locally at Erlangen University, while undertaking paid work to fund his studies.
 In 1924 he became a member of the Onoldia student fraternity.
 Various sources indicate that before 1933 Haußleiter was a member of the German People's Party.

 From 1928 Haußleiter worked as an economics and politics editor with the Fränkische Kurier (newspaper).
 The hitherto conservative newspaper had transformed itself since 1918 into an anti-republican, sometimes anti-Semitic "nationalist" publication, and thereby indirectly helped to prepare the way for National Socialism, even if before 1933 it found itself condemned by the Nazis as a mouthpiece for Chancellor von Papen (als "Papen-Blatt").
 Haußleiter remained with the Kurier for another seven years following the savage regime change of 1933, a period during which Nazi criticism of the publication became infrequent, although as the Nazi government struggled to tame opposition from the churches they continued to criticise the Kurier's pro-church stance ("kirchenfreundliche Haltung").
 Richard Stöss asserts that during his time with the Kurier, Haußleiter wrote a succession of articles justifying Nazi policies including those involving anti-Semitism.

-In 1940 August Haußleiter had a major altercation with the Julius Streicher.
+In 1940 August Haußleiter had a major altercation with Julius Streicher.
 Streicher, who lived in Nuremberg, was both the local Gauleiter and a top Nazi.
 The result of the altercation was that in 1940 August Haußleiter was removed from the Fränkische Kurier.
 There is a suggestion, which may have originated with Haußleiter himself, that it was a few years earlier that Haußleiter became the involuntary cause of a ban on art criticism imposed by the Nazi Propaganda Minister.